a1v0/a1v0.de/draft-articles/cant-access-classes-from-xunit.md

   - solution in VS
   - solution from command line (if there is one)
   - don't forget to add a using statement
+- if you figure out, during the writing of this article, why this problem happens in the first place, then write something somewhere about it

 artikel ueber warum xunit tests nicht funktionieren